theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

     pip install pipenv

-You can then install all packages (including dec packages like `twisted`) in this folder's `./Pipenv` by executing
+You can then install all packages (including dev packages like `twisted`) in this folder's `./Pipenv` by executing

     pipenv install --dev